mebusy/notes/dev_notes/Nand2TetrisII.md

         - it consists of the working stack of the caller , and the current segment that it uses.
         - the working stack is safe.
             - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/n2t_vm_func_details_2.png)
+        - and now I have to save the segments , and the return address .